Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-11-data-reovery-policy-template.md

 ### **5.1 Backup Strategy & Retention**

-âœ… **Daily backups with a 14-day retention period for active data.**
+✅ **Daily backups with a 14-day retention period for active data.**
-âœ… **Weekly full backups and a monthly archive stored offsite in Wasabi Cloud.**
+✅ **Weekly full backups and a monthly archive stored offsite in Wasabi Cloud.**
-âœ… **AES-256 encryption applied to all backup data.**
+✅ **AES-256 encryption applied to all backup data.**

 ### **5.2 Recovery Testing & Incident Response**

-âœ… **Quarterly restore tests validate Windows and Linux VM backups.**
+✅ **Quarterly restore tests validate Windows and Linux VM backups.**
-âœ… **Annual disaster recovery simulations ensure critical system availability.**
+✅ **Annual disaster recovery simulations ensure critical system availability.**
-âœ… **Backup logs are monitored to detect failures or anomalies.**
+✅ **Backup logs are monitored to detect failures or anomalies.**

 ### **5.3 Secure Backup Storage & Access Controls**

-âœ… **Backups stored in a separate, access-controlled partition.**
+✅ **Backups stored in a separate, access-controlled partition.**
-âœ… **Offsite backups are kept in an air-gapped storage environment.**
+✅ **Offsite backups are kept in an air-gapped storage environment.**
-âœ… **Access to backup data is restricted using enterprise key management policies.**
+✅ **Access to backup data is restricted using enterprise key management policies.**

 ---

 ## **6. Summary and Next Steps**

-âœ… **This document presents the official CISv8 Data Recovery Policy Template.**
+✅ **This document presents the official CISv8 Data Recovery Policy Template.**
-âœ… **It includes additional information on possible solutions for implementation.**
+✅ **It includes additional information on possible solutions for implementation.**
-âœ… **A high-level example from the Proxmox Astronomy Lab is provided for reference.**
+✅ **A high-level example from the Proxmox Astronomy Lab is provided for reference.**

-ðŸ“Œ **Actionable Next Steps:**
+📌 **Actionable Next Steps:**

 - **Ensure automated backups are configured and actively monitored.**
 - **Implement encryption and access controls to protect backup data.**
 - **Perform quarterly recovery tests to validate data integrity.**

-ðŸš€ **By following this framework, organizations can ensure structured, secure, and auditable data recovery processes.**
+🚀 **By following this framework, organizations can ensure structured, secure, and auditable data recovery processes.**